misavojte/GazePlotterDocs/basic/scarf-plot/index.md

 ![Scarf plot more options in the GazePlotter tool](./2.png)

 ## Adding AOI visibility data
 GazePlotter supports the upload of AOI visibility data, allowing for the effective visualization of dynamic AOIs and their visibility in the stimulus.
-This enhances interpretability of the data and allows for more detailed analysis.
+This enhances interpretability of your eye-tracking data and allows for more detailed analysis.

 ### Getting AOI visibility data
 ::: warning